untamed-theory/vibesec/README.md

 curl -sL https://raw.githubusercontent.com/untamed-theory/vibesec/main/scripts/install.sh | bash
 ```

-> **Note**: For easier sharing, you can use a URL shortener service (like bit.ly or TinyURL) to create a more memorable shortened link for the raw GitHub URL above.

 The installation script will automatically detect whether you're using Windsurf or Cursor and install the appropriate rules.